Mahdist War: Italian campaign and Anglo-Egyptian reconquest

 In 1898, in the context of the scramble for Africa, the British decided to reassert Egypt's claim on Sudan.
 An expedition commanded by Kitchener was organised in Egypt.
 It was composed of 8,200 British soldiers and 17,600 Egyptian and Sudanese soldiers commanded by British officers.
 The Mahdist forces were more numerous, numbering more than 60,000 warriors, but lacked modern weapons.

-After defeating a Mahdist force in the Battle of Atbara in April 1898, the Anglo-Egyptians reached Omdurman, the Mahdist capital, in September.
+After defeating a Mahdist force in the Battle of Atbara in April 1898, the Anglo-Egyptians reached Omdurman, the Mahdist capital, on 2 September.
 The bulk of the Mahdist army attacked, but was cut down by British machine-guns and rifle fire.

 The remnant, with the Khalifa Abdullah, fled to southern Sudan.
 During the pursuit, Kitchener's forces met a French force under Major Jean-Baptiste Marchand at Fashoda, resulting in the Fashoda Incident.
 They finally caught up with Abdullah at Umm Diwaykarat, where he was killed, effectively ending the Mahdist regime.

 The casualties for this campaign were: